wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ### Step 3: Check That Metrics are Flowing and Examine Your Data

-Log in to your Wavefront instance (for example, `https://example.wavefront.com`) and confirm that metrics are flowing:
+Log in to your Wavefront instance and confirm that metrics are flowing:
 1. Click **Integrations** in the toolbar, search for Tanzu Application Service, and select the integration.
 2. Click the **Metrics** tab and confirm metrics are flowing.